 Eating well and doing moderate physical activity during pregnancy are important for you and your baby.
 Nutritional needs are higher when you are pregnant.
 Meeting these needs helps protect the long-term health of both you and your baby.

-Immunisations for pregnant women - whooping cough and influenza.
+Immunisations for pregnant women - whooping cough, influenza and COVID-19

-Immunisation against influenza and whooping cough during pregnancy is recommended by the Ministry of Health, and free.
+Immunisation against influenza, whooping cough and Covid during pregnancy is recommended by the Ministry of Health, and free.
 Talk to your doctor or practice nurse, or your midwife to find out how to protect you and your child.

 Mothers pass some of their immunity along to their babies during pregnancy.
-This provides some protection to newborn babies during the first few weeks of life until they are able to be immunised.
+This provides some protection to newborn babies.

 Find out more about immunisations during pregnancy.